Skip to main content

 The bottom line

-The $984B Inventory Paradox
+The $1.77T Inventory Distortion Paradox

 This paradox has one root cause: replenishment decisions made on incomplete, delayed, or disconnected data.
 The replenishment planner knows that warehouse A is low on SKU X, but does not know that warehouse B has 60 days of cover for the same SKU and could transfer.
 The automated system orders from the supplier because that is the rule - even though the inventory exists elsewhere in the network.